software-tools-books/js4ds/_en/data.md

 "select the specified field from each record in `this.data` to create an array of fields, then pass all of those values as arguments to `func`.

-Now that we have this,
-adding the method to get weight and hindfoot length for a range of years is pretty straightforward.
+Adding the method to get weight and hindfoot length for a range of years is comparatively straightforward.
 First,
 we write a function to calculate the average of one or more arguments: